IAmTheSushiWalrus/Keepon-Drumming/Project Goals.md

 3. The first 10 minutes of using/interacting with my project will look like: The user getting used to the interface quickly, and beginning to create drum patterns on their own.

-4. By the end of this week, I’d like to be able to: Attach sounds to each row of my grid.
+Goals for final week:

+To have audio running by the end of the night (Done.
+Thanks Dawn).

+To be able to present a functioning sequencer and successfully get keepon to respond to audio in any way.